Polymorphism in Go

 Polymorphism using interface

-In Go language, any type which defines all the methods of an interface is said to implicitly implement that interface.
+In Go language, any type that defines all the interface methods is said to implement that interface implicitly.

-Lets stop the theory and write some program which calculates the net income of an organization right away π.
+Let’s stop the theory and write some program that calculates an organisation’s net income right away ?.

-To keep this tutorial simple, we will assume that the currency is INR (Indian Rupee) and we will not deal with dollars or cents.
-It will be represented using int
+To keep this tutorial simple, we will assume that the currency is INR (Indian Rupee), and we will not deal with dollars or cents.
+It will be represented using int data type.

 Example Code Snippets